About Us

 Jeff - Lead Guitar

-I was born in Washington, Georgia, and remember being surrounded by music at an early age.
+I was born in Washington, GA and remember being surrounded by music at an early age.
 Mom sang in the church choir, & my dad and his buddies would get together & sing and play Hank Williams and Merle Haggard tunes.
 Music had a deeper meaning for me as I grew older – I have vivid memories of getting goosebumps listening to Earth Wind and Fire’s “Shining Star” and Bowie’s “Fame” on my dinky record player.

 I was inspired to take up guitar by an older cousin that I looked up to.
 KISS Alive! was my Rock Guitar 101, and I never looked back.
 Being a member of the Gigawatts brings me back to playing in a full band after many years away from it.
 I really don’t have a clear favorite 80’s tune, but I enjoy tunes of the era from all different genres (e.g. “Candy” by Cameo, with its gnarly guitar solo, or anything off Fishbone’s “Truth and Soul” album).
 My favorite 80’s movie without a doubt is “This is Spinal Tap”; it’s also my favorite movie ever.
 "It's such a fine line between stupid and clever."